ACK-J/SSL-PG-GAN/README.md

 ### A Semi-Supervised Progressively Growing Generative Adversarial Network

 This project builds mainly off of the code presented in [Progressive Growing of GAN's for Improved Quality, Stability and Variation](https://arxiv.org/pdf/1710.10196.pdf) by Kerras et al. ICLR 2018.
+Inspiration also came from OpenAI's [Improved Techniques for Training GANs](https://arxiv.org/pdf/1606.03498.pdf) which details semi-supervised implementations of GANs.

-My research tries to incorporate semi supervised learning along side progressively growing training to get the best of both.
-Not needing to worry about an over abundance of labeled data and the ability to generate high definition images.
+ My research tries to incorporate semi-supervised learning alongside progressively growing training to get the best of both.
+Not needing to worry about an overabundance of labeled data and the ability to generate high definition images.